 Looking for a foreclosure or REO property in ?

-What's an REO?
+What is an REO?

-Time to make an offer?
+Prepared to make an offer?

 Most banks have a REO department that you'll work with in buying a REO property from them.
 Typically the REO department will use a listing agent to get their REO properties listed on the local MLS.
 Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know regarding the condition of the property and what their process is for accepting offers.
 Since banks typically sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for unseen damage and cancel the offer if you find it.

 As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
 After you've made your offer, you can expect the bank to counter offer.
 At this point it will be your choice whether to accept their counter, or make another counter offer.
 Be aware, you'll be contending with a process that generally involves a group of people at the bank, and they don't work evenings or weekends.
 It's typical for the process of offers and counter offers to take days or even weeks.